 It’s Week 3 of the One Room Challenge and things are starting to come together nicely.
 I’m normally panicking at this point about all the things that need to be done, so this is a nice change of pace.
 I’ll admit that it’s a little frustrating to work on a work space.
 We find ourselves joking about needing a workbench to build a workbench.
 After hubby cut himself while rummaging through a cart of loose tools, installing a new pegboard became the next priority.
-Learn how to build a sturdy pegboard to hold all the tools!
+Learn how to install pegboard so that it’s strong enough to hold all the tools!

 I’m a guest participant in the One Room Challenge and I’m making over my garage in just 6 weeks!
 Huge thanks to Linda at Calling It Home for inspiring so many of us to get rooms done!